CPAP Alternatives – Plano, TX

-For many years, the continuous positive airway pressure, or CPAP, was considered the gold standard for treating sleep apnea.
-A CPAP delivers constant air pressure that keeps a person’s airway open.
-If used consistently, the CPAP works.
-However, that consistency is not always reliable, because patients often find the CPAP uncomfortable or claustrophobic.
-Some also say the CPAP causes a dry nose and throat, skin irritation and nasal troubles.
+For many years, continuous positive airway pressure, or CPAP, was considered the gold standard for treating sleep apnea.
+A CPAP machine delivers constant air pressure that keeps a person’s airway open.
+If used consistently, CPAP therapy works.
+However, that consistency is not always guaranteed because patients often find their CPAP machine uncomfortable or claustrophobic.
+Some also say CPAP causes a dry nose and throat, skin irritation, and nasal troubles.

 Nevertheless, treating sleep apnea is imperative.
-Sleep apnea is a chronic medical condition that temporarily halts breathing when your airway becomes blocked by your tongue and tissue in your throat.
+Sleep apnea is a chronic medical condition that temporarily halts breathing when your airway becomes blocked by your tongue and/or the tissues in your throat.
 Each sleep apnea episode can last anywhere from a few seconds to a full minute.
 And although you may have no recollection of a single episode, sufferers are known to have dozens each night.
-The cumulative effect results in a whole host of troubles including daytime sleepiness, morning headaches, dry mouth and throat, lack of concentration and memory problems.
+The cumulative effect results in a whole host of troubles including daytime sleepiness, morning headaches, dry mouth and throat, lack of concentration, and memory problems.

-In addition, sleep apnea is proven to be connected to a number of general medical conditions.
-Most notably is hypertension, or high blood pressure.
-The temporary halt to breathing causes your heart to work harder in order to pump blood and oxygen to vital organs.
-Along with the development of high blood pressure comes the threat of heart disease, heart attack and stroke.
+In addition, sleep apnea is proven to be connected to several general medical conditions.
+One of the most notable examples is hypertension.
+The temporary halt to breathing causes your heart to work harder to pump blood and oxygen to vital organs, leading to high blood pressure.
+Along with the development of hypertension comes the threat of heart disease, heart attack, and stroke.

 Oral Appliance Therapy for Sleep Apnea

-Fortunately, there are viable CPAP alternatives in Garland, Texas, and those are our specialty at Sleep Rehab.
+Fortunately, there are viable CPAP alternatives in Plano, TX.
+Said alternatives are our specialty at Sleep Rehab.
 We treat obstructive sleep apnea—which happens when the airway becomes blocked—with oral appliance therapy.
 Unlike cumbersome CPAP masks, our oral appliances are easy to wear every night so sleep apnea sufferers can commit to their treatment.

 Oral appliances for sleep apnea are shaped much like an athletic mouthguard.
-By holding the lower jaw forward, and thereby holding the tongue forward, these appliances prevent the airway from collapsing during sleep.
+By moving the lower jaw forward, and thereby holding the tongue forward, these appliances prevent the airway from collapsing during sleep.

 Sleep Rehab is proud to offer oral appliance therapy.
-Made of strong and durable polymer material that is completely biocompatible, oral appliance therapy is metal-free, flexible, and extremely lightweight.
-The device is adjustable and comes with a three-year warranty.
+Made of strong and durable polymer material that is completely biocompatible, oral appliances are metal-free, flexible, and extremely lightweight.
+Each device is adjustable and comes with a three-year warranty.

 Caring for Your Oral Appliance